List of VeggieTales characters: Bob the Tomato

-In the Netflix original series VeggieTales in the House and VeggieTales in the City, Bob is seen living with Larry inside a small Veggie-sized house inside a human-sized house on the kitchen countertop from the original direct-to-video series.
-He is portrayed engaging in slice of life activities instead of focusing on hosting the show.
-Bob also has various jobs, mostly working part-time at Pa Grape's General Store.
-At the end of the series, Bob becomes the owner.
-Bob is also shown to have an affinity for sock collecting and weather observation.
-For The VeggieTales Show, Bob acts more like he did in the original series, acting as the director and master of ceremonies for the stage shows the Veggies put on in Mr. Nezzer's theater.
+In the Netflix original series VeggieTales in the House and VeggieTales in the City, Bob is seen living with Larry as a roommate inside a small Veggie-sized house on their kitchen countertop from the original direct-to-video series.
+In a slight departure from his usual portrayal, Bob is seen engaging in activities such as sock collecting, weather observation and taking on various odd-jobs.
+For The VeggieTales Show, Bob returns to his hosting duties as the director and master of ceremonies for the stage shows the Veggies put on in Mr. Nezzer's theater.
 Here, his role is much more akin to that of Kermit the Frog from The Muppet Show, which was a direct inspiration for this series.
-Bob also reprises his role as Thingamabob in the "LarryBoy" episodes.